Accountancy and Book-keeping

 Institute of Chartered Accountants in England and Wales (ICAEW)

-• ICAEW members are indeed employed across various sectors like industry, finance, commerce, and public practice.
-Their roles cover a wide array of professional activities including auditing, financial reporting, taxation, personal finance, corporate finance, financial management, and information technology.
-Becoming an ACA involves a three to five-year training contract, passing ICAEW exams, and fulfilling work experience requirements.
-Full details can be found on the ICAEW website.
+ICAEW members work across sectors like finance, commerce, and public practice, with roles in auditing, taxation, and financial management.
+Becoming an ACA requires a three-year training contract, passing ICAEW exams, and gaining work experience.
+Full details are available on the ICAEW website.

 Chartered Institute of Public Finance and Accountancy

-• CIPFA focuses on financial management within public services, allowing chartered public finance accountants to influence financial decisions and assess the financial viability of proposals in evolving service environments.
-Find out about CIPFA’s Professional Qualification system on its website.
+CIPFA focuses on financial management in public services.
+Chartered public finance accountants influence decisions and assess financial viability within evolving service environments.
+Learn more about CIPFA’s Professional Qualification system on their website.

 Association of Chartered Certified Accountants

-• ACCA provides qualifications enabling careers in financial or management accountancy, with professionals working across various sectors such as public practice, financial services, healthcare, industry, commerce, and the public sector.
-Find details of its qualification scheme on its website.
+ACCA offers qualifications for careers in financial or management accountancy, with members working across diverse sectors such as healthcare, industry, and finance.
+Full details of their qualification scheme are on the ACCA website.

 Chartered Institute of Management Accountants